Local Setup¶

 Local OS

-If you run into any problems with the software setup, please post an issue at the GitHub repo.
+The following instructions and software were only tested on a Windows 11 computer.
+For macOS or Linux users, some steps and software versions might be different.
+If you run into any problems with the software setup, please post an issue to the GitHub repo.

 Raspberry Pi Imager¶